RKelln/5-directions/public/writing/data_in_practice.md

 * GapMinder has hundreds of indicators of global well-being, health, environment, etc
 * Our World in Data has a variety of biodiversity datasets
 * HYDE has a wide variety historical data covering the entire Holocene (12000 years or so)
+* Pangeo is a community promoting open science and has preprocessed climate and weather datasets

 # Sensors